christaylorcodes/AzureKeyVaultHelper/Docs/Set-AzKeyVaultSecret.md

 To obtain a SecureString object, use the ConvertTo-SecureString cmdlet.
 For more information, type \`Get-Help ConvertTo-SecureString\`.

-Specifies the value for the secret as a SecureString object.
-To obtain a SecureString object, use the ConvertTo-SecureString cmdlet.
-For more information, type \`Get-Help ConvertTo-SecureString\`.

 ```yaml
 Type: Object
 Parameter Sets: (All)